vglfr/tan/README.md

 + add cursor to TUI (/ and show it in different color)
 + navigate cursor with hjkl
 + wrap around newline with hjkl
++ tag / untag selection with hotkey (t / u ?)
++ display tag information in the bottom
++ save tagged file to disk

+- vertical scroll
+- horizontal wrap/scroll
+- wb movement
+- active tag
+- display tag hotkeys in modal
+- save to spacy format

+- overlapping tags
+- multiline tagging
+- helix-like select (when moving with wb)
+- extra vertical movements ({,},c-n,c-p}
 - use mouse to set cursor position
-- scroll long text with jk
+- use mouse for selection
 - use mouse wheel for scrolling
-- select with wb
-- use mouse for selection
-+ tag / untag selection with hotkey (t / u ?)
-+ display tag information in the bottom
-~ save tagged file to disk